oveleon/contao-glossary-bundle/README.md

 *The hovercard shows a preview of the glossary item*

 ### Regular page settings
-The **Expert settings** for regular pages are extended with following option:
+The **Expert settings** for regular pages are extended with the following option:

 <table>
   <tr>